hari-kris/harinath-cv/index.md

 ### Paper Published
 * Demo Track, “SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for SMT Manufacturing,” CODS-COMAD, Jan 2020.
+* HEVC Encoder Analysis at International Conference on Innovations & Discoveries in Engineering

 ### Patent